FAQs for Taxpayers

 Is this donation a charitable deduction on my Federal return in addition to the credit?

 For contributions made before August 27, 2018, yes.
 The law does require that you increase your State income by the amount of your Charitable Deduction on your Federal Return (donation amount).
 For contributions made on or after August 27, 2018, the IRS adopted a ruling that eliminates the ability to take a Federal charitable contribution deduction when claiming the State tax credit.
-In December, 2019 the IRS issued a proposed ruling (REG-107431-19) that in certain circumstances may allow for C corporations and specified pass-through entities to treat their contribution to the ALEF Fund as a business expense deduction on their entity’s Federal tax return in addition to just receiving a dollar for dollar GA tax credit.
-If you own a business that is regarded as separate from its owner for tax purposes, you may wish to consult with your tax advisor to determine if the proposed IRS ruling applies to your particular facts and circumstances.
+In August 2020 the IRS finalized its earlier proposed regulations that in certain circumstances may allow for C corporations and specified pass-through entities to treat their contribution to the ALEF Fund as a business expense deduction on their entity’s Federal tax return in addition to just receiving a dollar for dollar GA tax credit.
+If you own a business that is regarded as separate from its owner for tax purposes, you may wish to consult with your tax advisor to determine if the IRS regulation applies to your particular facts and circumstances.

 Can I use a Donor Advised Fund (DAF) or IRA to make my ALEF Fund contributions?